DavidSchirduan/DavidSchirduan.github.io/_posts/2023-01-21-OverpoweredSepulchre.md

 Here's my detailed play report of Sepulchre of the Seven.
 I used the latest version of Overpowered, my weird solo OSR game.
 The adventure and rules are both free, so you can follow along and try to beat my high score!

+**UPDATE: This playthrough used an old version of the Overpowered rules.
+We hope you still enjoy it.**

 <base target="_blank">

  - [The Sepulchre of Seven](https://www.drivethrurpg.com/product/366868/The-Sepulchre-of-Seven).